garrettoh/garrettoh/README.md

 ## Projects
 -  <a href="https://github.com/garrettoh/Active-Directory-Lab">Active Directory Lab</a>

-- Malware Static and Dynamic Analysis
+- <a href="https://github.com/garrettoh/MalwareAnalysisLab"> Malware Static and Dynamic Analysis </a>

-- Network Security and Simulated traffick analysis
+- <a href="https://github.com/garrettoh/NetworkAnalysisLab">Network Security and Simulated traffic analysis </a>